psycedelicAI/AI-Continuity-Architecture-Method/synthetic-test/testing-guide.md

     = Authority Stress Test
 ```

-A test category identifies the type of experiment.
+A test category identifies the experiment type.

 A run ID identifies one execution of that test.